Create-Significant-Summer-Systems-Kids-in-Kitchen

 Where are you headed when raising your child today?

-Too many times we spend our days of full-time parenthood reacting to what comes our way.
-Instead, we need to parent today, remembering that our goal is to one day launch our son or daughter into adulthood.
+Too often, we spend our days of full-time parenthood reacting to what comes our way.
+Instead, we need to parent today, remembering that our goal is to launch our son or daughter into adulthood one day.
 What do you want your child armored with as they walk out the door of your home into the real world?
 Begin to teach them those skills and strengthen those values today.

 Parent-on-Purpose

-When adulthood is our end goal for raising our kids, we will do a better job of remembering to teach them relevant life skills as they grow.
-We will allow them to make mistakes and problem-solve on their own because we understand they will need critical thinking skills when they leave our home as adults one day.
+When adulthood is our end goal for raising our kids, we will better remember to teach them relevant life skills as they grow.
+We will allow them to make mistakes and problem-solve independently because we understand they will need critical thinking skills when they leave our home as adults one day.

 3. Redefine success

-Childhood wasn’t meant to be a season for building a resume to get into college.
+Childhood was meant to be something other than a season for building a resume to get into college.

 Stop today and define what success looks like to you.
 Who do you want your child to be as a young adult walking out the door of your home?
 What character traits do you want them to be armored with as you send them off to college, the armed forces, the workplace, or wherever they may go upon leaving your home?

 Redefine-Success-Parent-on-PurposeIt’s great that this son of mine performed well in school and on his travel hockey team, but when I stop and define success for him as a man, it is not his high achievement or performance that matters.
-It is his loving heart, soul, and character that will sustain him and develop him into a caring and loyal husband, father, and neighbor.
+His loving heart, soul, and character will sustain him and develop him into a caring and loyal husband, father, and neighbor.

-The problem becomes when we get so focused on our kids’ achievement and performance that we forget to take the time to create the opportunities that will help our children become the type of people that we say we want to launch into the world.
+The problem arises when we become so focused on our kids’ achievement and performance that we forget to create opportunities to help our children become the type of people we want to launch into the world.

 4. Teach your children what you want them to know